iTs-rd/Virtual-Calculator/README.md

 python calc_size_position.py
 ```

-It will open 2 windows one is your normal live video with calculator drawn on it and another window will contain 5 trackbars to change position, size of calculator.
+It will open 2 windows one is your normal live video with calculator drawn on it and another window will contain 5 trackbars to change position, size of calculator. <br>
-<strong>Note:-</strong> Rest button is used to reset calculator position.
+<strong>NOTE:-</strong> Rest button is used to reset calculator position.

-<h3>summary</h3>
+<h3>Summary</h3>

 Run these code line by line